Dr Sophie Therese Ambler

 Research Interests

 With interests spanning the central and later Middle Ages in the Atlantic Archipelago and across Christendom, my research investigates the experiences of low-status combatants and war-torn populations in Britain c.1100-1400, and shifting patterns of thought concerning personal responsibility in conflict.
-Its goal is to excavate the archival and physical remnants of wartime experience across the period’s civil and inter-polity conflicts – drawing from social, legal, material and landscape history, cross-chronological insights, and other disciplines (notably archaeology, anthropology, philosophy, law and medicine) – to build a new history of war from the ground up.
+Its goal is to excavate the archival and physical remnants of wartime experience across the period’s civil and inter-polity conflicts – drawing from legal, environmental, and landscape history, cross-chronological insights, and other disciplines (notably archaeology, anthropology, philosophy, law and medicine) – to build a new history of war from the ground up.
 It incorporates extensive new archival research and investigation of conflict landscapes, including those at Evesham (Worcestershire) and Lowther (Cumbria).
 This research will lead to my third book (recent and forthcoming articles and media can be found below).

 This builds on my previous research on the ethics and practice of war, politics, rebellion and revolution in medieval Britain.
 My second monograph explored the life of Simon de Montfort earl of Leicester (d.1265), who seized power from King Henry III and established a council to govern with the help of parliament: England's first revolution.
 Simon amassed a vast popular following, many of whom died with him at the Battle of Evesham fighting as avowed crusaders.
 The Song of Simon de Montfort: England's First Revolutionary and the Death of Chivalry was published by Picador in May 2019 in the UK and Commonwealth, with publication in the USA following with OUP in September 2019.
 My first monograph, Bishops in the Political Community of England, 1213–1272, was published with OUP in January 2017.
 This explored the role of bishops in rebellion and revolution in thirteenth-century England, looking at the interaction of political thought and action in the age of Magna Carta and the Montfortian revolution.